nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Keep consistent ordering of imports with [goimportx](https://github.com/anqiansong/goimportx/tree/main)

 This tool groups and sorts imports within groups.
-It keeps consitent ordering of groups.
+It keeps consistent ordering of groups.
 Detection of groups may be not always accurate. — [@anqiansong](https://github.com/anqiansong)

 ```